synthema-project/fl-components-public/README.md

 The process is as follows:

 1. Clone the repository
 1. Copy the .env from the templates folder with `cp templates/dot_env .env` and sync it with your IDE.
-(In vscode this is done automatically if the file is named ".env")
+(In vscode this is done automatically if the file is named ".env").
+Note that the path appended to both PYTHONPATH and MYPYPATH must be the parent dir of this project.
 1. Open the file "pyproject.toml" and look for the [tool.pytest_env] section -> adapt this section at will or use environmental variables for your tests
 1. Run the command `make install` to install all dependencies using poetry

+**Note that make install runs `poetry install` and creates a virtual environment by default in the home directory, if you want to set the project dir as the parent folder for the venv, then make sure to [config poetry](https://python-poetry.org/docs/configuration/#virtualenvsin-project).**

 ### Running tests and code checks